sb2bg/marionette/docs/api.md

 defer report.deinit();
 ```

-Stateful scenarios should usually use the struct-config runner.
+Stateful scenarios should usually use `runCase`.
 It infers the
 state type from the initializer, and run metadata such as `name`, `tags`, and
 `attributes` is optional: